manselans/Deportations-Fallout/README.md

 4. Run /src/analysis/run_analysis.py to recreate tables and figures.
 5. To obtain results from the McCrary test conducted in Appendix B, STATA is required; use /src/mccrary.do.

+## Stata code

+A McCrary test is implemented in Stata.
+The corresponding `.do` file is included but is **not required** for the main replication.

+## License and data restrictions

+- **Code**: MIT License (see `LICENSE`)
+- **Data**: Restricted-access administrative data from Statistics Denmark  (cannot be redistributed)

+## Notes

+This repository reflects the exact code state used for the paper.
+A tagged release corresponds to the submitted manuscript.